 To innovate does not mean to be the first to invent that thing; sometimes, enhancing the already existing item can be innovation.
 And the same is the case with Braun shavers.
 The company began when Max Braun, a German engineer, set up a small engineering shop in 1921 to make radio parts.
 Although Max is known as the inventor of electric razors, he was not the one who came up with the foil guard razor first.
+There are also innovative mattresses that can help alleviate bring relief to back pain sufferers.

 The one name that will surely pop up in front of you when searching about top-notch razors is Braun.
 You will always find this name in the list of the best foil razors manufacturers in the world.